Holographic Network, Entanglement Wedge and Traversable Parallel Universe: Holographic compact network

-We now turn to a more specific configuration with a tensionless Net-brane.
-As a first step, we consider the case in which all edges have the same negative EOW brane tension, $T_m = T_{\text{EOW}} < 0$, and identical length $L_m = L$, while the Newton constant is allowed to differ among the edges.
-In this setup, an exact solution can be obtained in a simple analytic form:
+We now turn to a more concrete configuration, where the Net-brane tension $T$ satisfies the causal bound \eqref{sect 3: tension bound final2}.
+Initially, we consider a simplified scenario in which all edges have the same negative EOW brane tension \( T_m = T_{\text{EOW}} < 0 \) and share an identical length \( \hat{L}_m = \hat{L} \).
+In this setup, the Newton constant is allowed to vary across different edges.
+An exact solution can be derived in a straightforward analytic form: